 If you done any research on equity compensation and employee stock options, you’ve likely come across terms and phrases like “concentration risk” and “too many eggs in one basket.”

-You may have also read up on stories that detail how a declining stock price wiped out someone’s seemingly meaningful net worth before they could exercise, sell, and realize the value that used to be in their employee stock options.
+You may have also read up on stories that detail how a declining stock price wiped out someone’s net worth before they could exercise, sell, and realize the value that used to be in their employee stock options.

 When it comes to equity compensation, it’s not one size fits all.

 Equity compensation comes in many forms.
 Various types of equity brings its own rules regarding when you can access the value and/or shares, when you pay income tax, how they are taxed, and what, if anything, you can do to control the timing of these events.

 Here are some common types of equity comp that might be sitting in your portfolio right now: